-'''

 http client cache memory file <1-10000>

-'''

 Where <1-10000> is the file size in kilobytes.
-The default maximum file size is 50 kB, but the recommended file size is 600 kB.
+The default maximum file size is 50 kB, but you can also have up to 600 kB file size.
 Any file that is larger than the configured HTTP Client memory file size will not be cached.

-'''

 http client cache memory pool <0-100000>

-'''

 Where <0-100000> is the total memory size available for all prompts, expressed in kilobytes.
 A value of zero disables HTTP caching.
 The default memory pool size for the HTTP Client cache is 10 Mb.
-The recommended memory pool size is the total size of all prompts stored on the media server, up to 100 MB.
+The memory pool size is the total size of all prompts stored on the media server, which is up to 100 MB.

-Query URL caching
+Query URL Caching